 10. Arizona State Capitol

 The Arizona State Capitol is a historic building that served as the seat of the Arizona Territorial government.
-This was a period in history that Arizona wasn’t a state yet, something that only became official in 1912.
+This was a period in history when Arizona wasn’t a state yet, something that only became official in 1912.

 The Neoclassical building was constructed between 1898 and 1901 and expanded twice throughout its history, once in 1918 and another time in 1938.
 A renovation project that cost $3 million in the 1990s has restored the building to its original design.